neuroeddu/Auto-qPCR/README.md

 # Auto-qPCR

-Program conception: Rhalena Thomas and Gilles Maussion Program and web app design and management: Rhalena Thomas Command line data input and absolute model: Iveta Demirova Relative models and genomic instability: Eddie Cai
-Web app and interface development, statistic and plotting: Gracia Gu
+A python program to process spreadsheet output directly from qPCR thermocycler.

 See the web app version https://auto-q-pcr.com/

-A python program to process spreadsheet output directly from qPCR thermocycler.
+Python scripts to run the program our found in this repository.

 # To run a local GUI
 1. navigate to the folder 'local-GUI'.
 You must be within the local-GUI folder or the program won't run.